-HMRC has published more details of the changes to the IHT nil-rate band (NRB), as follows:
+HMRC has published more details of the changes to the IHT nil-rate band (NRB)

 The government will introduce an additional nil-rate band when a residence is passed on death to direct descendants.
 This will be £100,000 in 2017-18, £125,000 in 2018-19, £150,000 in 2019-20, and £175,000 in 2020-21.
 It will then increase in line with CPI from 2021-22 onwards.
 Any unused nil-rate band will be transferred to a surviving spouse or civil partner.
 It will also be available when a person downsizes or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the additional nil-rate band, are passed on death to direct descendants.
 This element will be the subject of a technical consultation.
 There will also be a tapered withdrawal of the additional nil-rate band for estates with a net value of more than £2million.
 This will be at a withdrawal rate of £1 for every £2 over this threshold.